Memory Snapshot (beta)

 import torch

-print(f"GPUs available: {torch.cuda.is_available()}")
+print(f"GPUs available: {torch.cuda.is_available()}") # False

 @modal.enter(snap=False)

-def gpus_available_during_restore(self):
+def gpus_available_following_restore(self):

 import torch

-print(f"GPUs available: {torch.cuda.is_available()}")
+print(f"GPUs available: {torch.cuda.is_available()}") # True

-The torch.cuda module has multiple functions which if called during snapshotting will initialize CUDA as having zero GPU devices.
+The torch.cuda module has multiple functions which, if called during snapshotting, will initialize CUDA as having zero GPU devices.
 Such functions include torch.cuda.is_available and torch.cuda.get_device_capability.

-xformers is known to call torch.cuda.get_device_capability on import, so if it is imported during snapshotting it can unhelpfully initialize CUDA with zero GPUs.
+In particular, xformers is known to call torch.cuda.get_device_capability on import, so if it is imported during snapshotting it can unhelpfully initialize CUDA with zero GPUs.
 The workaround for this is to be on version >=0.0.28 and set the XFORMERS_ENABLE_TRITON environment variable to 1 in your modal.Image.

 image = modal.Image.debian_slim().env({"XFORMERS_ENABLE_TRITON": "1"})